 Mathieu Orfila was born on April 24, 1787, on the island of Minorca, Spain.
 He was not interested in his father’s work and stayed away from his father’s traditional work of merchant seafaring.

 Before going to Paris for higher education, he achieved a graduation degree in both disciplines of toxicology and chemistry from Valencia and Barcelona.
-In the year 1813, he delivered the lectures to disciples about poison and demonstrate them how to check the presence of arsenic.
+In the year 1813, he delivered lectures to disciples about poison and demonstrate them how to check the presence of arsenic.

 His fist prominent work entitled’’ Traité des poisons tirés des règnes minéral, végétal et animal; ou, Toxicologie générale’’ was first published in the year of 1814.

-After completing their graduation, he applied for the post of chemistry professor in a medical college in Spain but rejected and at last he moved to France.
+After completing their graduation, he applied for the post of chemistry professor in a medical college in Spain but was rejected and at last he moved to France.